Redemptorists: Organization

 The Generalate is in Rome.
 The most fundamental unit of the Redemptorists is the local community in which members live together, combining their prayers, experiences, successes and failures, as well as any possessions for the service of the Gospel.
 Each community has a local superior who is chosen to exercise the ministry of leadership and the service of authority for the common good.
 The superior is assisted by a vicar and a group of advisors.

 Local communities are organized into larger groups: Missions, regions, vice-provinces, provinces.
 A province is led by a provincial and his council, composed of elected members.
 In terms of governance, the members of each province elect representatives who gather in a Provincial Chapter.
 Vice-provinces usually look to a founding province to provide support in terms of personnel and finances until it is able to become self-sufficient.
-Otherwise, it enjoys the freedom and authority necessary to adjust matters to the particular needs of its mission.
-Regions and Missions are normally communities established in new missionary areas and they depend on the founding province or vice-province.
+Otherwise, they enjoy the freedom and authority necessary to adjust matters to the particular needs of its mission.
+Regions and missions are normally communities established in new missionary areas and they depend on the founding province or vice-province.

 The Superior General convokes the General Chapter every six years.
 The General Chapter is the primary governing and representative body of the Redemptorists, carefully examining the mission of the congregation in accordance with the spirit of Alphonsus Liguori and its traditions.
 The day-to-day international affairs of the congregation are handled by the General Council, which is composed of a superior general and six consultors.
 The General Council is both a directive and executive body.